 When you're comparing LED grow lights, it’s easy to get lost in a sea of numbers and acronyms.
 But not all specs are created equal.
 Some are just marketing noise, while others are critical indicators of a light's real-world performance.
 To make a smart investment, you need to focus on the metrics that directly impact your plants' health and growth.
 Let's cut through the clutter and look at the technical details that will actually make a difference in your grow space.

-PPFD and Light Distribution
+Why PPFD and Light Distribution Are Key

 Think of Photosynthetic Photon Flux Density (PPFD) as a measure of how much usable light from your fixture actually reaches your plants.
 While many manufacturers will boast about a high PPFD number, that single measurement is often taken directly under the center of the light.
 What’s far more important is how evenly that light is distributed across your entire canopy.
 A light with a super-high center reading but weak corners will lead to uneven growth.
 Always look for a manufacturer’s PPFD map or chart to see the light intensity across the whole footprint, ensuring all your plants get the energy they need.